seanbfuller/certaudit/README.md

 brew install python
 brew install pyenv
 brew install pipenv
-pyenv install 3.7.7
+pyenv install 3.8.2
-pyenv global 3.7.7
+pyenv global 3.8.2
 echo -e 'if command -v pyenv 1>/dev/null 2>&1; then\n  eval "$(pyenv init -)"\nfi' >> ~/.bash_profile
 source ~/.bash_profile

+## Start the environment

+pipenv shell

-## Build dependencies (not needed)
+## Build dependencies

-pipenv install dnspython
-pipenv install dateutil
-pipenv install progressbar
+pipenv install

 ## File cleanup

 Any entries in the form of "CNAME 1 <VALUE>" cannot be parsed by dnspython and must be removed from the file first.

-## Start the environment
-pipenv shell

 ## Run the script against a file for domain ul.com

 Example:
 pipenv run python main.py -i input/my.zonefile.txt -d mydomain.com

+## Results

+You should get a csv file in the output folder.
+A progress bar and any error will be output to the screen.